MBXSystems/nested_lines/README.md

 💡 Use the optional second argument to start the lines at a different number.

-Use `NestedLines.indent!/2` and `NestedLines.outdent!/2` to indent and outdent lines provided they maintain a valid line structure.
+Use `NestedLines.indent!/2` and `NestedLines.outdent!/2` to indent and outdent lines, provided they maintain a valid line structure.
 For example:

 ```elixir
 %NestedLines{lines: [[1], [1], [1]]} |> NestedLines.indent!(2)